-Students transferring from other institutions will receive Direct Admission to SPEA, providing the students have achieved all of the following:
+Students transferring from other institutions will receive Direct Admission to SPEA, if they meet the following criteria:

-- 1. Cumulative GPA 2.0 and above with the following conditions: - (a) SPEA reserves the right to review and withhold admission in those cases where students have been granted forgiveness, exclusion, or similar exemptions that remove from the cumulative GPA calculation grades that would typically be included in the GPA.
-SPEA does recognize grade replacements for courses that have been retaken at an institution where the higher of the course grades has been used to compute the cumulative GPA. - (b) SPEA reserves the right to review and withhold admission in those cases where students are seeking to transfer to SPEA from another institution, but they also have a previous record at IUPUI which does not meet good standing requirements. - (c) Students who do not meet condition 1.a) or 1.b) should be referred to the Director of SPEA Student Services. - 2.
-Last completed semester with a GPA of 2.0 and above. - (a) Students who do not meet this condition but do meet the cumulative GPA requirement should be routed to SPEA and referred to the Director of SPEA Student Services.
+- 1. Cumulative GPA of 2.0 and above. - Last completed semester with a GPA of 2.0 and above. - 3.
+Completed 12 or more transferable credit hours. - SPEA reserves the right to review and withhold admission in those cases where students have been granted forgiveness, exclusion, or similar exemptions that remove from the cumulative GPA calculation grades that would typically be included in the GPA.
+SPEA does recognize grade replacements for courses that have been retaken at an institution where the higher of the course grades has been used to compute the cumulative GPA. - SPEA reserves the right to review and withhold admission in those cases where students are seeking to transfer to SPEA from another institution, but they also have a previous record at IUPUI which does not meet good standing requirements.